 I am told that my conveyancing solicitors will need to check that the building insurance when buying a house in Swavesey.
 My lender is Virgin

 Virgin have specific requirements as set out in the UK Finance Lenders’ Handbook.
 As of 22/2/2021, the requirements read as follows :

-I have recentlybecome aware that Stirling Law have been shut down.
-They conducted my conveyancing in Swavesey for a purchase of a leasehold flat 18 months ago.
-How can I establish that the property is registered correctly in the name of the previous owner?
+I have recentlybeen informed that Action Conveyancing have closed.
+They conducted my conveyancing in Swavesey for a purchase of a leasehold apartment 12 months ago.
+How can I be sure that my home is registered correctly in the name of the former proprietor?

-The easiest method to see if the property is in your name, you can carry out a search of the land registry (£3.00).
+The easiest way to see if the property is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Swavesey conveyancing specialists.

 Leasehold Conveyancing in Swavesey - Examples of Questions you should consider Prior to Purchasing